Ahmedhossamdev/Ahmedhossamdev/README.md

 🌍 I love open source and am currently a Google Summer of Code contributor for 2024 with OTSF.

-🌱 I've explored the backend development world using Node.js and NestJS, which I find fascinating.
-I'm also learning Ruby and Go to broaden my skills. ❤️
+🌱 I'm exploring various backend technologies, including Node.js, Ruby, and Go, to broaden my skills and knowledge. ❤️

 💼 I'm actively seeking internship opportunities to further enhance my skills and gain valuable experience.